whatifs/whatifs/README.md

 ## Episodes

-Series 1, Episode 1: What if you have near-zero duplication in unit tests?
+Series 1, Episode 1: What if you write unit tests with near-zero duplication?